David Lyndsay: Literary works

-This didactic habit is freely exercised in the long poem Ane Dialog betwixt Experience and ane Courteor (sometimes called the Monarchie), a universal history of the medieval type, in which the falls of princes by corruption supply an object lesson to the unreformed church of his day.
-Ane Pleasant Satyre of the Thrie Estaitis is more direct in its attack on ecclesiastical abuse; and its dramatic form permits more lively treatment.
-This piece is of great historical interest, being the only extant example of a complete Scottish morality.
-It is in respect of literary quality Lyndsay's best work, and in dramatic construction and delineation of character it holds a high place in this genre.
-The farcical interludes (in places too coarse for modern taste) supply many touches of genuine comedy; and throughout the play there are passages, as in the speeches of Veritie in the First Part and of Dame Chastitie in the "Interlude of the Sowtar and the Taylor," in which word and line are happily conceived.
+His long poem Ane Dialog betwixt Experience and ane Courteor (sometimes called the Monarchie), a universal history of the medieval type, is also a didactic work.
+Descriptions of the falls of princes by corruption acted as a lesson to the unreformed church of his day.
+Ane Pleasant Satyre of the Thrie Estaitis is more direct in its attack on ecclesiastical abuse and takes a more dramatic form and lively tone.
+This piece is of historical interest as the only extant example of a complete Scottish morality play.
+In respect of literary quality, some consider it Lyndsay's best work, with its dramatic construction and delineation of character.
+The farcical interludes, which may be perceived as coarse for modern taste, supply many moments of comedy.
+Throughout the play there are passages, as in the speeches of Veritie in the First Part and of Dame Chastitie in the "Interlude of the Sowtar and the Taylor," in which word and line are happily conceived.

 The Testament of the Papyngo (parrot), drawn in the familiar medieval manner, is another tract for the time, full of admonition to court and clergy.
 Of his shorter pieces, The Complaynt and Publict Confessions of the Kingis Auld Hound, callit Bagsche, directit to Bawtie, the Kingis best belovit Dog, and his companyconis, and the Answer to the Kingis Flyting have a like pulpit resonance.
 The former is interesting as a forerunner of Burns's device in the "Twa Dogs".

 The Deploratioun of the Death of Queen Magdalene is in the extravagant style of commemoration illustrated in Dunbar's Elegy on the Lord Aubigny.
 The Justing betwix James Watsoun and Jhone Barbour is a contribution to the popular taste for boisterous fun, in spirit, if not in form, akin to the Christis Kirk on the Grene series; and indirectly, with Dunbar's Turnament and Of ane Blak-Moir, a burlesque of the courtly tourney.
 Lyndsay approaches Dunbar in his satire The Supplicatioun in contemptioun of syde taillis ("wide" trains of the ladies), which recalls the older poet's realistic lines on the filthy condition of the city streets.
 In Lyndsay's Descriptioun of Pedder Coffeis (pedlars) we have an early example of the studies in vulgar life which are so plentiful in later Scottish literature.
 In Kitteis Confessioun he returns, but in more sprightly mood, to his attack on the church.